gradleupdate/knotx-starter-kit/README.md

 to clone the repository contents to the `knotx-example` directory and start without git history.

 ## What does it contain?

-It contains two custom modules:
+- [Example API](https://github.com/Knotx/knotx-server-http/tree/master/api) implementation in `modules/example-api`
-- custom [Action](https://github.com/Knotx/knotx-fragments-handler/tree/master/api) implementation in `modules/custom-action`
+- [Healthcheck](https://vertx.io/docs/vertx-health-check/java/) implementation in `modules/health-check`

-- custom [Routing Handler](https://github.com/Knotx/knotx-server-http/tree/master/api) implementation in `modules/custom-handler`
+All modules are built into JAR files and copied to the `KNOTX_HOME/lib` folder in the project Docker image.

-Both modules are built to JAR files and copied to `KNOTX_HOME/lib` folder in Docker image.
-Also all transitive dependencies are automatically downloaded and added to Docker image.
+Also all transitive dependencies are automatically downloaded and added to the Docker image.

 You can also override the [default Knot.x configuration](https://github.com/Knotx/knotx-stack/tree/master/src/main/packaging/conf) with your custom settings.
 All files from `/conf` directory are copied to `KNOTX_HOME/conf`.
-So you can easily modify Knot.x configuration, reconfigure logger or update [Open API](https://github.com/OAI/OpenAPI-Specification) specification.
+So you can easily modify Knot.x configuration, reconfigure a logger or update an [Open API](https://github.com/OAI/OpenAPI-Specification) specification.

 If you need to add a dependency that is not connected with any custom module like [Knot.x Dashboard](https://github.com/Knotx/knotx-dashboard) you can add this entry in